History of Cypress Christian School

-In August 2017, CCS will enter its 40th year of providing an education based on academic excellence and biblical values.
+In August 2017, CCS entered its 40th year of providing an education based on academic excellence and biblical values.
 Please review historical information below for fun CCS facts.

 In looking at the history of CCS, it is evident the founders of our school were motivated by a high calling.
 From the board minutes, to the constitution, to the by-laws, and to the policies, it is obvious that the men and women who founded CCS were operating out of conviction, not convenience, and viewed private Christian education as a commitment, not a commodity.
 They knew it would take a great investment of time and resources for the school to thrive.
 These founders loved children and understood the biblical mandate of recognizing that Christian parents have ultimate responsibility for their children’s education.
 They also understood that the investment of these parents would be returned many times over in the lives of their children, who would benefit from a distinctly biblical worldview unavailable in the public schools.